jbkunst/highcharter/README.md

 - [Piping styling](http://jkunst.com/highcharter/#quick-demo).
 - Support [Highstock charts](http://jkunst.com/highcharter/#highstocks).
 You can create a candlestick charts in 2 lines of code.
 Support `xts` objects from the quantmod package.
 - Support [Highmaps charts](http://jkunst.com/highcharter/#highmaps).
 It's easy to create choropleths or add information in geojson format.
 - Plot various R object with [one function](http://jkunst.com/highcharter/#hchart-function).
-With `hchart(x)` you can chart: numeric, histograms, character, factors, ts, mts, xts, ohlc, acf, forecast, saes (seasonal package) dist classes.
+With `hchart(x)` you can chart: numeric, histograms, character, factors, ts, mts, xts, ohlc, acf, forecast, seas (seasonal package) dist classes.
 All in one function.
 - [Themes](http://jkunst.com/highcharter/#themes): Add themes, merge themes or create your own.
 - <3 to Highcharts.com